 Google’s AI Mode is more than a simple feature update.
 It represents a double disruption driven by volatile rankings and systemic AI bias.
 The significant URL churn and U.S.-favored results reflect a deeper transformation: search results are no longer anchored to real-world performance or inherent fairness.

-For multi-location businesses, this means:
+For multi-location brands, this means:

 • Search visibility is now unstable, unpredictable, and harder to measure